top of page

 We noble free Frisians, | we are now thus free, | that we give no tribute | and are a free people | and henceforth may wear too | both silver and red gold, | that has given us | Charles the proud king; | who wants the same emperor | not to love his hearts?

 Note 1 – Another famous (early-medieval) Frisian standard-bearer is Saint Fris.
 He fought against the Saracens at the foot of the Pyrenees in the eighth century.
 He is being worshiped as a saint in southern France to this day.
-Read our post Like Son, Unlike Father.
+Read our blog post Like Son, Unlike Father.
 Yet another glorious, Frisian standard-bearer is Magnus, who gave the freedom to all Frisians.
-Read our post Magnus’ Choice.
+Read our blog post Magnus’ Choice.
 The Origins of the Frisian Freedom.
 And, of course, it was the Frisian Hayo de Violgama who fought in the Fifth Crusade in the year 1217, and who seized the banner of the army of sultan Saladin in Egypt.
-Check our post Terrorist fighters from the Wadden Sea.
+Check our blog post Terrorist fighters from the Wadden Sea.

 Note 2 – Near the village of Wremen you can find the archaeological site of Fedderson.
 It is one of the few sites where a terp settlement has been fully excavated.
 The terp of Fedderson was inhabited between the first and fifth centuries AD.
 Also close to Wremen, are the early-medieval semi boat graves at Fallward.
-Unique too and very comparable to the boat grave at Solleveld near the city of The Hague.
+Unique too and very comparable to the boat grave at Solleveld near the town of The Hague.
 Are they Saxon or Frisian?
-Check our post Rowing souls of the dead to Britain: the ferryman of Solleveld to learn more.
+Check our blog post Rowing souls of the dead to Britain: the ferryman of Solleveld to learn more.

 Note 3 – Land Wursten, a marshland area of circa 150 square meters, is mentioned for the first time in 1203 and written as Worsatia.
 In Low-Saxon language of today it is Land Wussen.
 The Frisian language was spoken in this area until the eighteenth century.

-Note 4 - A similar, contemporary female freedom fighter was Bauck Popma Hemmema ( 1501) born on the Wadden Sea island Terschelling, who tried to defend the stins 'stronghold villa' at Berlikum against invaders from the city of Groningen all by herself because her husband and his men were away.
+Note 4 - A similar, contemporary female freedom fighter was Bauck Popma Hemmema ( 1501) born on the Wadden Sea island of Terschelling, who tried to defend the stins 'stronghold villa' at Berlikum against invaders from the town of Groningen all by herself because her husband and his men were away.
 And, moreover, being pregnant as well.
 She gave birth to a twin while in prison in Groningen in 1497.

 Suggested music